 A major Improvement Programme was subsequently established to address the 62 recommendations within the Action Plan.

 A governance architecture was introduced comprising of three internal improvement boards to oversee the programme and scrutinise progress made.
 An external scrutiny panel was also introduced to ensure the Authority’s functions are making the necessary improvements.

 A small team was established in October 2017 dedicated to programme management and delivery of the Action Plan.

 Progress to date

-The Improvement Programme has been continuing at pace and in the first six months, we have already completed a third of the work packages (the individual actions being undertaken that contribute towards the completion of each recommendation).
+We have now completed 47 of the 62 recommendations from the Fire Authority Action Plan.
+That includes completing 101 of the 115 work packages (the individual actions being undertaken that contribute towards the completion of each recommendation).